-In the [Picture Mode] (P. 70) settings, you can make fine adjustments to tone alone and store the changes.
+In the [Picture Mode] (P. 68) settings, you can make fine adjustments to tone alone and store the changes.

+- Press (and select tone.

+- · Options can be selected by rotating the

-- 1 Press is and select tone. - 2 Adjust the tone using the front dial.
+- Adjust the tone using the front dial.

 AUTO:Auto Divides the image into detailed regions and adjusts the brightness separately for each region.
 This is effective for images with areas of large contrast in which the whites appear too bright or the blacks appear too dark.
-NORM:Normal DRM:Normal Use [Normal] mode for general uses.
-HIGH:High Key H:High Key Gradation for a bright subject.
+NORM:Normal Use [Normal] mode for general uses.
+HIGH:High Key Gradation for a bright subject.
 LOW:Low Key Gradation for a dark subject.

-Applying filter effects to monotone pictures (B&W Filter)
+■ Applying filter effects to monotone pictures (B&W Filter)

-In the monotone setting in [Picture Mode] (P. 70) settings, you can add and store a filter effect in advance.
+In the monotone setting in [Picture Mode] (P. 68) settings, you can add and store a filter effect in advance.
 This creates a monotone image in which the color matching the filter color is brightened and the complementary color is darkened.

+- Press (ix) and select [Picture Mode].

+- · Options can be selected by rotating the rear dial.

-- 1 Press is and select [Picture Mode]. - 2 Select [Monotone] and then [B&W Filter].
+- 2 Select [Monotone] and then [B&W Filter].